Student projects — getting started with OOFEM and T3D

 Worked examples

-Curated reproducible examples covering fracture, transport, and heterogeneous materials live in the oofem-examples repo.
-Each is two commands to run, uses the public image (no T3D needed), and accompanies a blog post here:
+Curated reproducible examples covering fracture, transport, and heterogeneous materials live in the oofem-examples repo — the table at the top of its README lists each example with a one-line description.
+Each is two commands to run and uses the public image (no T3D needed).
+Some have an accompanying blog post on the blog index, but the repo is the authoritative list.

-These are the recommended starting points — pick the closest to your project, get it running, then modify.
+Pick the example closest to your project, get it running, then modify.